 What We Can Do:

 For those of us at home, if you receive a call or mail from a veteran’s organization asking for a donation, do your research.
 Many, if not most, veterans organizations use professional fundraising organizations that can keep up to 85% or higher of donations received.
-If they don’t provide the information, ask if they’re professional telemarketers.
+If they do not provide the information, ask if they are professional telemarketers.
 By law, they must disclose this information.
-Also, many of these veteran organizations aren’t tax deductible.
+Also, many of these veteran organizations are not tax deductible.
 A legitimate charity will allow you ample time to check them out.
+Visit www.bbb.org/charity for a list of nationally soliciting charities to make sure any charity you’re interested in donating to meets BBB’s Standards.

 BBB Military Line:

-Your BBB offers our military personnel information and help.
-Since 2004, BBB Military Line has provided free resources to our military communities in the areas of financial literacy and consumer protection through the efforts of 164 BBBs across the U.S. Military personnel may access information at
+BBB offers our military personnel information and help.
+Since 2004, BBB Military Line has provided free resources to our military communities in the areas of financial literacy and consumer protection through the efforts of 164 BBBs across the U.S. Military personnel may access information at http://www.bbb.org/us/Military/.
+For the latest military consumer alerts and information, follow us on Facebook at www.facebook.com/militaryline and on Twitter at www.twitter.com/Mil_Line.